daisyworld1/Data-Science-Projects-in-R/Airbnb_new_users_v2.md

     ## 3      MALE 35.71075 0.3689120 0.002192325              1
     ## 4     OTHER 35.71075 0.4673780 0.033745283              1

 This logistic regression tells us that when someone chose an gender, either Male or Female, they are 20% more likely to book a reservation regardless of country.
 If someone selected other or -unknown- gender, they are at least 10% more likely to make a reservation in the US.
-This method has a lot of limitations in terms of prediciting country, we can only have one categorical variable, and the dependent variable must be a boolean variable; however, further analysis can be done by swapping the variables in the expand.grid functoin to find outcomes for different input variables.
+This method has a lot of limitations in terms of predicting country, we can only have one categorical variable, and the dependent variable must be a boolean variable; however, further analysis can be done by swapping the variables in the expand.grid function to find outcomes for different input variables.

 ### Clustering